the-foreign-architect/frontend-gridsome/content/guides/singapore/index.md

 <image-gallery folder="/guides/singapore/" prefix="sky" :num-images="2"/>

 It is, however, a house for the rich, developed by Capitaland, the same developer getting Zaha and other big-name architects to try and heat up the slow Singaporean housing market.
 It inaugurated as the most expensive address in Singapore.

 ### Visit

 It is worth the visit, even if you cannot get inside.
-Just walk around and check how the building has so many different aspects depending on the viewpoints.
+Just walk around and check how the building has so many different aspects, depending on the viewpoints.

 <building-info-container id="127" />